 When a law enforcement officer conducts an investigation and/or questions a student during school hours, the building principal shall make reasonable attempts to contact parents, guardians, or representatives of the student prior to questioning.
 To the extent possible reasonable requests of the parents, guardian, or representative shall be observed.
-The administrator involved shall document notification or attempted notification of parents, guardian, or representative is not present during the questioning of a student, the principal or a certified school staff member shall be present.
+The administrator involved shall document notification or attempted notification of parents, guardian, or representatives.
+If a student's parents, guardian, or representatives are not present during the questioning of a student, the principal or a certified school staff member shall be present.